manuu1311/SeagullStory/README.md

 # SeagullStory
 Text based game where you have to unveil mystery surrounding Albert's death.
+Developed in pygame.
 ## The game
 You are told the final part of a story.
 It does not make sense at first, but in the end you can be sure it will actually make sense.